Online Poker in Arizona: Gambling Laws and Regulations

-State Lottery – The Arizona Lottery was approved by the public in November 1980, becoming the first state west of the Mississippi to legally have a state run lottery which is overseen by the Arizona State Lottery Commission.
-Initially it was passed by a small margin, but more currently it is much more accepted by the general public.
+The Arizona Lottery was approved by the public in November 1980.
+It was the first state west of the Mississippi to have a lottery and is overseen by the Arizona State Lottery Commission.
 In November 2002, 22 years after its inception, 73 percent of Arizonans voted to extend the state lottery for an additional 10 years.

-Pari-Mutuel Wagering – The Department of Racing regulates the Arizona pari-mutuel horse and greyhound racing industry.
+The Department of Racing regulates the Arizona pari-mutuel horse and greyhound racing industry.
 They oversee and supervise all commercial horse, greyhound, and county fair races.
-The Department of Racing also licenses participants, collects state revenues generated by race meetings, and enforces laws and rules related to racing and betting to protect industry participants and the public.
+The Department of Racing also licenses participants, collects state revenues generated by race meetings.
+It enforces laws and rules related to racing and betting to protect industry participants and the public.

-Indian Casinos – Brick and mortar Indian casinos are always a popular place to go and gamble.
-Currently, the state of Arizona has 23 Class III casinos operated by 16 different tribes.
-Six additional Indian tribes do not have casinos but have slot machine rights they lease to other Indian casinos.
+Brick and mortar Indian casinos are popular around the US.
+Arizona has a lot of tribes.
+They also have a lot of casinos.
+Arizona has 23 casinos operated by 16 different tribes.
+Six more Indian tribes have slot machine rights.
+They lease those to other Indian casinos.
 Click here to see Arizona’s Indian Casino compacts and statutes.

 The casinos also have clout in the state.
 These casinos have been opposed to expanding online gaming though.
 The current bills are trying to address these issues and find a middle ground.
 A middle ground would be great for players.
 It could also help online poker.